Diary and letters relating to the service of Stanley Spencer Reid, 1900-1901 - Part 6

 going abt NW; instead of as previously

 SE.
-Evidently [[?]] towards Barberton,
+Evidently bent towards Barberton.

 Hear that General Pulteney now on our

-left has surrounded huge mob of cattle
+left has surrounded huge mobs of cattle

-Three commandos of Boers also about.
+Three Commandos of Boers also about.

 Camp at 1 o'clock; only doing 5 miles.